brucemack/microlink/README.md

 At the moment there is no radio integration, but the final MicroLink product will provide an inexpensive interface between the internet and a radio to make linking very simple.

-This project required an in-depth examination of how the the EchoLink protocol works.
+This project required an in-depth examination of how the EchoLink protocol works.
 [My analysis can be found here](https://github.com/brucemack/microlink/blob/main/docs/el_supplement.md).

 ## Current Parts List (HW)